 If you are looking for casual southern cooking in a family-friendly atmosphere that also offers great views of the Tennessee River, then I recommend Calhouns on the River.

 Sure, Knoxville offers lots of fine dining, but if you are traveling with kids, you might be looking for something with atmosphere and also family-friendly.

 Conveniently located right downtown and along the riverwalk greenway, Calhouns is a regular stop for me when I bring friends or family to Knoxville.

 The restaurant is calm, casual, and comfortable.
 But the real draw are the floor to ceiling windows in the dining room offering unobstructed views of the beautiful Tennessee River.

 If you can, request a table by the windows so you can watch the boats, kayaks, and water pass by as you enjoy a slow southern meal.
 Your kids can nibble on cornbread and watch the boats as they wait for their meal, leaving you in peace!

 #6 Knoxville activity with kids!: World’s Fair Park

 Knoxville is extremely proud of hosting the 1982 World’s Fair.
 World’s Fair Park is capped with the Sunsphere, it’s World’s Fair icon celebrating Tennessee’s role in energy and science.

-Now, the park is a gathering place for picnics, play, concerts, festivals and more.
+Now, the public park is a gathering place for picnics, play, concerts, festivals and more.

 Even if you don’t attend one of Knoxville’s many events out on the World’s Fair Park festival lawn, take a family walk down to the Volunteer landing and sit along the water under the amphitheater.